 Rep. Roy Introduces Deal Death, Face Death Act to Require Death Penalty for Fentanyl Dealers

 The Deal Death, Face Death Act is currently in the early stages of the legislative process.
-It has been sent to the House Judiciary and Energy and Commerce committees for review.
-No further actions are scheduled at this time.
+Since May 11, 2026, the bill has been sitting with the House Judiciary Committee and the House Energy and Commerce Committee for review.
+No further action has taken place, and it is common for bills to stall at this stage without receiving a committee vote.

 Expanding the death penalty is a highly controversial move that lacks the broad support needed to pass through both the House and the Senate.